-These are handling exercises that will simulate the way a vet handles the pup during a routine visit.
+Exercises that simulate the way a vet handles and examines a dog during a routine visit.
+Think dress rehearsal!

-Examine his body the way a vet would, going over the neck, back, legs, and the eyes, mouth, and ears.
+Examine his body the way a vet would, going over the neck, back, legs, eyes, mouth, and ears.
 You can use our Happy Handling Worksheet to accomplish this aspect of the exam.

 As you examine the puppy, he should be getting tiny tasty pieces of treats.